How Many Push-Ups Should You Do Per Day?

 How Many Push-Ups Should You Do Per Set?

-You can build muscle equally well with anywhere between 4–40 repetitions per set (research breakdown).
-If you can’t do at least 4 push-ups in a row, raise your hands up on a bench, shifting more weight to the floor.
-If you can do more than 40, raise your feet up on a bench, shifting more weight onto your hands.
+You can build muscle equally well with anywhere between 4–40 repetitions per set, but most people prefer doing 6–20 reps per set (research breakdown).
+If you can’t do at least 4–6 push-ups in a row, raise your hands on a bench, shifting more weight to the floor.
+If you can do more than 20–40 reps, raise your feet on a bench, shifting more weight onto your hands (study):

 Do as many push-ups as you can, whether that means doing 6 reps or 27.
-Write down how many you get, then try to get more next time.
+Do that for 3–5 sets.
+Write down how many reps you get in each set.
+Rest for a couple of days, and then try to get more.

 How Close to Failure Should You Go?